Preventing Debris and Crab Trap Loss in New Jersey with the WeCrab Project

 Who is involved?

-With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, Rutgers University is leading a three-pronged effort to prevent derelict fishing gear and other debris from entering the local coastal and marine environment.
-They are collaborating with the Jacques Cousteau National Estuarine Research Reserve (JC NERR) and Stockton University to develop teacher trainings and small-scale removal projects.
-In addition, Rutgers University is working with the New Jersey Sea Grant Consortium, the Tuckerton Seaport, and the Delaware National Estuarine Research Reserve to lead crab pot technique workshops.
-The WeCrab Project is also collaborating with Stockton University and the Conserve Wildlife Foundation of New Jersey to enhance their removal work with outreach efforts.
+With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, Rutgers University led a three-pronged effort to prevent derelict fishing gear and other debris from entering the local coastal and marine environment.
+They collaborated with the Jacques Cousteau National Estuarine Research Reserve (JC NERR) and Stockton University to develop teacher trainings and small-scale removal projects.
+In addition, Rutgers University worked with the New Jersey Sea Grant Consortium, the Tuckerton Seaport, and the Delaware National Estuarine Research Reserve to lead crab pot technique workshops.
+The WeCrab Project also collaborated with Stockton University and the Conserve Wildlife Foundation of New Jersey to enhance their removal work with outreach efforts.

 What is the project and why is it important?

 The Mullica River-Great Bay Estuary and the Barnegat Bay Watershed are two unique environments in the JC NERR which are home to a diverse array of organisms.
 These coastal and marine environments attract nearly a half million summer visitors who use these resources for boating, fishing, and beach enjoyment.
 The heavy use of these areas can impact the environment in many ways, including the introduction of land- and sea-based marine debris.
 A common source of marine debris in this area is lost crab pots, which are commonly used by coastal residents and visitors for recreational crabbing, many of which do not know how to properly rig their gear.
 Pot loss can cause damage to critical habitats and lead to ghost fishing.